neeharika-kotimreddy/cs4701-HUMmer/README.md

 ### Installing

 1. Clone the repository.
-2. Navigate to the project directory:
+2. Navigate to the project directory.
-    ```bash
-    cd HUMmer
 3. Install the required Python libraries.
 4. Ensure `ffmpeg` is installed for audio file processing.